-Now, as we approach 2020, the latest young adults to come of age, Generation Z, are graduating from college and entering the workforce.
+Now, as we begin a new decade, the latest young adults to come of age, Generation Z, are graduating from college and entering the workforce.
 How do their characteristics and experiences shape how they will be as workers?
 Read on for an examination of Generation Z, the future of work, and how HR tech will be a part of shaping it all.

 Who is Generation Z?

 Generation Z is made up of young adults who were born between the years of 1996 and the present day.
 They are known for being born during a time where always-on, always-connected internet, immersive technologies, and Big Data have been a critical part of both work and personal lives.

 While many may be tempted to lump them into the same category as Millennials, their unique experiences and characteristics define them in a much different way.

 - 88 percent of Gen Z individuals feel optimistic about their future.

 - Only 38 percent of Gen Z individuals think work-life balance is important, compared to 47 percent of Millennials.